 Do you have a healthy relationship with money?
+Do you need a money health check?
 More importantly, do you have a healthy relationship with your money?
 Whether you like thinking about money, or do everything you can to avoid the subject, there is no doubt that money is at the heart of society.

 The amount of money that you have can make a massive difference in the way that you live your life.
 If you are continually worrying about how you are going to make it through until your next paycheck, you may feel perpetually anxious about money.
 However, if you are someone that likes to splash the cash, you may believe that money makes you feel good about yourself and gives you enjoyment.